longqishi223/EC-Engineering-Journey/README.md

 ## 🔬 Introduction: Understanding System Sleep States & Power Sequences

 In the realm of laptop motherboard design, power isn't just a simple "on" or "off."
-It is a highly orchestrated sequence of events managed primarily by the Embedded Controller (EC) in conjunction with the chipset (PCH/SoC).
+It is a highly orchestrated sequence of events managed primarily by the EC in conjunction with the chipset (PCH/SoC).

-Understanding Advanced Configuration and Power Interface (ACPI) sleep states and hardware power sequences is the absolute foundation of EC firmware development.
+Understanding ACPI sleep states and hardware power sequences is the absolute foundation of EC firmware development.

 ### 1. The ACPI Sleep States (S0 - S5)
 The system transitions through various power states to balance performance and energy consumption.
 Even when the laptop appears "off," the EC is often still awake, monitoring for wake events (like a power button press or lid open).